SAP-samples/btp-setup-automator/README.md

 - Setup of your SAP BTP account
 - Entitlement of services
-- Subscription of applications and creation of service instances with api keys
+- Subscriptions to applications and creation of service instances with service keys
 - Addition of administrator users to global account and subaccounts
 - Setup of roles and role collections, assignment of roles collections to users
 - Deployment of complete applications